Frequently Asked Questions

 2. How does the OA Switchboard work?

-The OA Switchboard enables funders – institutions – publishers to send, receive and respond to a pre-defined set of standardised messages between them.
+The OA Switchboard enables funders – institutions – publishers to send, receive and respond to a pre-defined set of standardised messages (i.c. sets of metadata) between them.

 Or, via their dedicated partner’s system, if applicable.